 Chromium deficiency may be seen as impaired glucose tolerance.
 It occurs in older people with type 2 diabetes and in infants with protein-calorie malnutrition.
-Taking chromium supplements can help manage these conditions.
-However, it is not a substitute for other treatment.
+Taking a chromium supplement may help improve insulin resistance but is not recommended as the sole treatment for people with diabetes.

 Because of the low absorption and high excretion rates of chromium, toxicity is not common.